nedhanks/nedhanks/README.md

-# Hey you, Ned here.
+# Hi, Ned here.
 Hope you are having an awesome day

 ## Who Am I